Thulium-Drake/ansible-role-wireguard/README.md

 NOTE: The templates for this role rely heavily on the Ansible inventory.
 Therefore the Ansible Controller _must_ know all private keys (protect them using Ansible Vault!)

+It will also require wireguard-tools to render the public keys.